 Once you’ve gathered the needed supplies, follow the steps below to clean your Firestick remote battery terminals.

-- Next, grab another clean cotton swab, and soak it in isopropyl alcohol.
-Clean the terminals with it to remove any removes residue from the lemon juice or white vinegar.
+3. Next, grab another clean cotton swab and soak it in isopropyl alcohol.
+Clean the terminals with it to remove any residue from the lemon juice or white vinegar.

 Let the battery terminals dry completely before replacing the batteries and turning on your Firestick.

-If all of the above solutions failed you, it is possible that the remote is damaged and will no longer work.
+If all of the above solutions fail you, it is possible that the remote is damaged and no longer works.

 If you don’t see any LED light activity in the above steps after you’ve put in fresh batteries, that will be your biggest clue.